-The timeline presents the monthly number of game console users in the United States from the second quarter of 2012 to the fourth quarter of 2016.
-In the last measured period, the number of game console users reached 86.78 million.
+The timeline presents the monthly number of game console users in the United States from the second quarter of 2012 to the first quarter of 2017.
+In the last measured period, the number of game console users reached 89.78 million.

 Console gaming– additional information

 The Holiday season in the United States is the time when gaming companies can be sure to make money.
 The data clearly shows that all gaming industry segment revenues spike during this time of year.
 That includes hardware sales as well, so it comes as no surprise that both Sony and Microsoft chose November 2013 to introduce their new generation consoles, PlayStation 4 and Xbox One respectively.
 Within the following year, those two platforms, as well as Nintendo’s Wii U, experienced a significant growth in unit sales to nearly double the amount.
 It might also be presumed that the introduction of the PS4 and Xbox One to the market affected the number of game console users in the United States, since between the fourth quarter of 2013 and the first quarter of 2014 the user count grew by nearly five million.